GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex2.md

 ### Task: HOT Export Tool

-The HumanitarianOpenStreetMapTeam (HOT) is an NGO specialising in utilizing an extending OSM for humanitarian purposes.
+The [umanitarianOpenStreetMapTeam (HOT) Export Tool](https://export.hotosm.org/v3/) is an NGO specialising in utilizing an extending OSM for humanitarian purposes.
 HOT offers a browser-based tool to download OSM data with good options to specify region, time, feature type and data format.
 1. Go to the HOT Export tool.
 To use the tool you need a OSM account.
 If you don’t have one you need to create on.
 Click on `Log in`.
 In the new window select the option to create a new account.
 2. With your OSM account you can log in directly into the HOT Export tool by clicking on `Log in`.
 3. In this example, we want to download all features of the OSM related to banking and finance on the main island of Mauritius.